 a 150-year timeline and bisecting the half circles, step down the gentle slope.
 Envisioned for

 the future is a grassy amphitheater on the hillside below the time capsule.

-You have the unique opportunity to become a part of the future by contributing to the development of Sesquicentennial Point, destined to become a community treasure.
+You have the unique opportunity to become a part of the development

 For more information, contact Lawrence Parks and Recreation Administrative Office; 1141 Massachusetts St., Lawrence, KS 66044; (785)832-3450.